 A year later, we were married.
-There years later, we're here, walking, talking, yelling, shouting, blaming.
-We realized that we had to come to this agreement, whether we liked it or not.
+Three years later, we're here, walking, talking, yelling, shouting, blaming.
+We realized we had to come to this agreement, whether or not we liked it.
 No matter how badly it hurt us, we had to agree.
 We also promised that once we decided, we would not go back on our decision.
 There were no hugs then, no expression of affection or sorrow.
 Just a soothing breeze and silence.
 The drive was shorter than the walks she and I had taken the night before.
 Yet, here it was, noon the following day.
-When we arrived, we held on to one another more for support than love or how married couples are supposed to.
+When we arrived, we held on to one another more for support than love or how married couples should.
 We took a pause before we walked through that door.
-We knew that they were on the other side waiting for us and that there was no way to avoid giving them what they needed.
-When they saw us, they put their heads down and did not look at us directly.
-"We'll give you a moment, then we have to come back."
+We knew they were on the other side waiting for us and that there was no way to avoid giving them what they needed.
+They put their heads down when they saw us and did not look at us directly.

-I understood that statement all too well.
-I understood it much more clearly than I cared to.
-But I knew what it meant, and I knew what my wife and I had to do.
-Nearly a month ago, I pulled into the Aloha Gas N Go off Kapahulu late one night after coming from a movie.
 While I got out to fill up the car, my wife Kara got out of the car to get some musubi and drinks.
 Our daughter got out from the back seat, and as she opened her door and stepped out, a young college girl who was dorming at UH Manoa was on her moped.
 She was drunk and impatient and didn't want to wait for the left turn signal at the green light, so she cut through the gas station at a full clip.
-She hit Kara, my daughter head-on and had just missed my wife Cee Cee by inches.
+She hit Kara, my daughter, head-on and had just missed my wife, Cee Cee, by inches.

 ~